Credant Technologies

-Credant Technologies was a company formerly located in Addison, Texas that offered products and services for data security.
+Credant Technologies was a data security company located in Addison, Texas.
 The company was founded in 2001 by Bob Heard, Chris Burchett and Andrew Kahl.

-The company claims that their products protect two million end-points in several industries, such as universities, health-care, aeronautical, financial and government/defense.
+Credant was acquired by Dell in December 2012.

+History

+In December 2012, Dell agreed to acquire Credant for an undisclosed amount.

 Products

-The company offers a range of products to protect data from "leaking".
+The company offered a range of products to protect data from "leaking".
 Several different versions of the main technology can be used on different locations in the network: via a "policy proxy" on the border between the LAN and the internet or in the DMZ, or a central "enterprise server" within the network.
 Also editions for Exchange servers and domain controllers are available.

 Other products are self-encrypting drivers that will encrypt all data on that drive without any additional requirements on the client or from the user, BitLocker management systems, Policy Reporting tools.

-Acquisition by Dell

-In December 2012, Dell agreed to acquire Credant for an undisclosed amount.
-Prior to the acquisition Dell was already a technology partner of Credant.